-Prerequisite: Successful completion of Speech, Theater, or instructor approval
+Prerequisite: Successful completion of Speech, Theatre

 This course builds upon concepts learned in Speech.
 Students will use the communication process and public speaking techniques as they work in individual and group settings.
 Students will research, plan, and construct persuasive speeches concentrating on the topic, purpose, and audience.
 Students will engage in a variety of debate situations designed to influence others' beliefs and actions.